-- 65. Schools with infant classes (i.e. where the majority are aged 5, 6 or 7) must not have classes of more than 30 pupils to a teacher. - 66.
+- 81. Schools with infant classes (i.e. where the majority are aged 5, 6 or 7) must not have classes of more than 30 pupils to a teacher. - 82.
 However, there are some exceptions.
 These are set out in paragraph 2.15 of the School Admissions Code.
-You can admit over the limit of 30 pupils in a class if: - 66.1. during a normal admissions round: - 66.2. you or the local authority made a procedural error in administering the applications, where the child should have been admitted but was not; - 66.3. an independent appeals panel upholds an appeal; - 66.4. the child has a twin (or other siblings from a multiple birth) who is admitted (other than as one of these exceptions); or - 66.5. the child has special educational needs and is normally taught in a special educational needs unit attached to the school, or registered at a special school, but attends some infant classes within the mainstream school. - 66.6. it is outside the normal admissions round and the child: - 66.7. has a statement of special educational needs specifying the school on the statement; - 66.8. is looked after, or has previously been looked after; - 66.9. is the child or UK forces personnel who have moved into the area; or - 66.10. has moved into the area and there is no other school within a reasonable distance. - 67.
+You can admit over the limit of 30 pupils in a class if: - 82.1. during a normal admissions round: - 82.2. you or the local authority made a procedural error in administering the applications, where the child should have been admitted but was not; - 82.3. an independent appeals panel upholds an appeal; - 82.4. the child has a twin (or other siblings from a multiple birth) who is admitted (other than as one of these exceptions); or - 82.5. the child has special educational needs and is normally taught in a special educational needs unit attached to the school, or registered at a special school, but attends some infant classes within the mainstream school. - 82.6. it is outside the normal admissions round and the child: - 82.7. has an Education Health and Care Plan specifying the school in the Plan; - 82.8. is looked after, or has previously been looked after; - 82.9. is the child or UK forces personnel who have moved into the area; or - 82.10. has moved into the area and there is no other school within a reasonable distance. - 83.
 Children admitted in this way are referred to as 'excepted', and will remain as 'excepted' throughout their time in an infant class or until the class size reduces to 30.